hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 **Different number of data coming in and different number of kafka consumers:**

+Number of consumers	At least as many partitions as consumers for parallelism.
+We use as 1.5x number of consumers Kafka broker is a server that stores and serves messages.
+Brokers work together in a Kafka cluster.
+Kafka replication factor is 3.

+partitions: 15

-3 Kafka brokers, 4 Cassandra nodes, Consistency: Quorum
+5 Kafka brokers, 4 Cassandra nodes (DC1: 2, DC2: 2, replication DC1: 2, DC2: 1), Consistency: Quorum, Kafka consumers poll every second

-1 Kafka Producers producing 5 000 rows of data each (), 1 Kafka Consumers (poll 1s)
+1 Kafka Producers producing 10 000 rows of data each, 1 Kafka Consumers
 - log0.log

-5 Kafka Producers producing 5 000 rows of data each (), 5 Kafka Consumers (poll 1s)
+1 Kafka Producers producing 10 000 rows of data each, 5 Kafka Consumers
 - log1.log

-10 Kafka Producers producing 5 000 rows of data each , 10 Kafka Consumers (poll 1s)
+10 Kafka Producers producing 5 000 rows of data each, 10 Kafka Consumers
 - log2.log

-15 Kafka Producers producing 10 000 rows of data each (), 15 Kafka Consumers (poll 1s)
+10 Kafka Producers producing 10 000 rows of data each, 15 Kafka Consumers
 - log3.log

-20 Kafka Producers producing 10 000 rows of data each (), 10 Kafka Consumers (poll 1s)
+30 Kafka Producers producing 10 000 rows of data each, 30 Kafka Consumers
 - log4.log

-20 Kafka Producers producing 10 000 rows of data each (), 30 Kafka Consumers poll poll 0.1s
-- log8.log

 **Different poll time of consumers:**